 Web (HTML) versions of some regulatory guides are available for viewing or downloading at this site.
 In the index for each division of guides, the number of each guide available at this site is underscored.
 All active final and draft guides are also available in NRC's Agencywide Documents Access and Management System (ADAMS).

-Licensees who distributed sealed sources or devices to individuals exempt from licensing are identified by the license type E distribution.
+Licensees who distributed sealed sources or devices to individuals exempt from licensing are identified by the license type exempt distribution license.

-Program Codes Used in Materials and Fuel Licensing and Inspection Programs
+Program Codes Used in Materials Licensing and Inspection Programs

 |License Title||License Code|